colintsmith/startup/README.md

 play.html: on this page the user will be able to play the game and keep track of how many games in a row they have won
 scores.html: this page will allow the user to see the top scores of the users that have played the game.
 about.html: this page will allow the user to learn the rules of the game and learn a short history of rock, paper, scissors

+### CSS pages
+I created and wrote pages for the css of each of the HTML pages in my website.
+I also updated the HTML code to incorporate the bootstrap style framework.
+The following CSS pages were created and written for this deliverable:
+main.css
+play.css
+about.css
+I also update the following HTML pages for styling:
+indext.html
+play.html
+scores.html
+about.html